 The interstellar-fighting game, which pitted spaceships worth an estimated $1 million on each side of the two main alliances, ended in victory for the Moneybadger Coalition, who defended their Keepstar space station, defeating for the Imperium alliance, also known as the Clusterfuck Corporation.

-As the previous sentence will make little sense to many, here’s some context.
+The previous sentence might not make much sense to you, so here’s some context.

 Eve Online is not Mario Kart.
-It is not a game you can pick up and play for an hour or two.
+It's not a game you can pick up and play for an hour or two.
 It requires a huge amount of time to master.
-Icelandic developer CCP Games has built a loyal subscriber base that not only spend hundreds of hours playing the game, but spend a lot of money building their fleets.
+Icelandic developer CCP Games has built a loyal subscriber base that not only spend hundreds of hours playing the game but also spend a lot of money building their fleets.